 To interpret VR footage, follow these steps:

 VR properties are assigned to clips when VR properties get written into the clip's metadata when it was created.
-There are no VR properties in the metadata associated with the clips but the importer detects, based on frame dimensions, that it's a VR clip.
+If no VR properties are assigned, then there are no VR properties in the metadata associated with the clips.
+However, based on frame dimensions, the importer detects that it's a VR clip and interprets it as follows:

 - If the frame size dimensions are 1:1, the clip is interpreted to be Stereoscopic over/under VR.